Measurement of J/{psi} Azimuthal Anisotropy in Au+Au Collisions at {sqrt{s_{NN}}} = 200 GeV

 The following method has been used to calculate the $v_2$ of $J/\psi$.
-Firstly, measurements of $\phi-\Psi$, ranging from 0 to $\pi$, were divided into 10 bins.
-Here $\phi$ is the azimuthal angle of $J/\psi$, and $\Psi$ is the azimuthal angle of the event plane reconstructed from TPC tracks with the azimuthally nonuniform detector efficiency corrected \cite{Poskanzer98}.
+Firstly, measurements of $\phi$-$\Psi$, ranging from 0 to $\pi$, were divided into 10 bins.
+Here $\phi$ is the azimuthal angle of the $J/\psi$ candidate, and $\Psi$ is the azimuthal angle of the event plane reconstructed from TPC tracks with the azimuthally nonuniform detector efficiency corrected for \cite{Poskanzer98}.
+The event plane resolution \cite{Poskanzer98} ($R$) is different for different centrality ranges, as listed in Table~\ref{tab:eventPlaneResolution}.
 Then two bins at supplementary angles were combined into one.
-The $J/\psi$ yield within a combined $\phi-\Psi$ bin was obtained by fitting the $e^+e^-$ pair invariant mass distribution with a Gaussian signal on top of a second order polynomial background.
-Then $v_{2}$ was obtained by fitting the $J/\psi$ yield vs. $\phi-\Psi$ with a functional form of $A(1+2v_2\mathrm{cos}(2(\phi-\Psi)))$.
-Finally, the observed $v_2$ was corrected for the event plane resolution \cite{Poskanzer98}.
+For example, the bin at $0-0.1\pi$ is combined with $0.9\pi-\pi$, and the invariant mass distribution of electron/positron pairs in this combined $\phi$-$\Psi$ bin is shown in the top of Fig.~\ref{fig1_yieldAndV2Fit}.
+To avoid bias from different event plane resolution for different centrality, entries in the histogram were weighted by according $1/R$ \cite{Masui:2012zh}.
+The weighted $J/\psi$ yield within this combined $\phi$-$\Psi$ bin was obtained by fitting the $e^+e^-$ invariant mass distribution with a Crystal Ball function \cite{Gaiser:1982yw} signal on top of a second order polynomial background, as shown in the plot.
+The Crystal Ball function connects a Gaussian core with a power-law tail at low mass to account for daughter energy loss fluctuations and $J/\psi$ radiative decays.
+Then $v_{2}$ was obtained by fitting the weighted $J/\psi$ yield vs. $\phi$-$\Psi$ with a functional form of $A(1+2v_2\mathrm{cos}(2(\phi-\Psi)))$, as shown in the bottom of Fig.~\ref{fig1_yieldAndV2Fit}.
+Finally, the observed $v_2$ was scaled by $\langle1/R\rangle$ to obtain the true $v_2$ \cite{Masui:2012zh}.